Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Results

-The magnitude of strain fields experienced by NV$^-$ centers in typical experiments is well below the strains considered up to this point, usually below $\varepsilon=\pm 10^{-5}$ ~\cite{Bassett2011, Crisci2011, Acosta2012, Trusheim2016, Happacher2022, Ji2024, Delord2024, McCullian2024}.
-Again, within this range of strain, the responses to $\varepsilon_{\langle1, 1, 1\rangle}$ for the $^{3}E_{y/x}$ states are effectively linear.
-Thus, to quantify $\chi_{\text{L}}$ more reliably for transverse strain, we expand the resolution by considering a narrower range of strains around zero ($\varepsilon < 10^{-4}$) for $\varepsilon_{\langle1, -1, 1\rangle}$ [highlighted region in the left panel of Fig.~\ref{fig:2}{(b)}].
-The obtained results for these calculations is presented in the right panel of Fig.~\ref{fig:2}(b).
+The magnitude of strain fields experienced by NV$^-$ centers in typical experiments is well below the strains considered up to this point, usually below $\varepsilon=\pm 10^{-5}$ ~\cite{Bassett2011, Crisci2011, Acosta2012, Trusheim2016, Lee2016, Happacher2022, Ji2024, Delord2024, McCullian2024}.
+Again, within this range of strain, the responses to $\varepsilon_{[1,1,1]}$ for the $^{3}E_{y/x}$ states should be effectively linear.
+Thus, to quantify $\chi_{\text{L}}$ more reliably for transverse strain, we expand the resolution by considering a narrower range of strains around zero ($\varepsilon < 10^{-4}$) for $\varepsilon_{[1,-1,1]}$ [highlighted region in Fig.~\ref{fig:2}{(b)}, left panel].
+The obtained results for these calculations are presented in the right panel of Fig.~\ref{fig:2}(b).
 The fit to the numerical data obtained in this case is also improved by exclusion of the extreme points $\varepsilon > 1.0 \%$, which are in any case well outside any realistic experimental situation.
-Compared to the left panel in Fig.~\ref{fig:2}{(b), the set of points around zero-strain resemble a clearer linear response and the $\chi_{\text{L}}$ extracted from this fit should be closer to that expected for calculations in the linear regime of strain.
+Compared to Fig.~\ref{fig:2}{(b), left panel}, the set of points around zero-strain resemble a clearer linear response and the $\chi_{\text{L}}$ extracted from this fit should be closer to that expected for calculations in the linear regime of strain.

 Ideally, one would want to consider even weaker strain, such that the calculated strain evolution of the $^{3}E_{y/x}$ states is explicitly matched to that obtained experimentally.
-However, such strain fields require very small atomic displacements, as well as the resolution of correspondingly small energy splittings of the single-particle/many-body states which are close to the numerical precision of our methods.
+However, such strain fields require very small atomic displacements, as well as the resolution of correspondingly small energy splitting of the single-particle/many-body states, which are close to the numerical precision of our methods.
+This is evident from the larger scatter present for the points with $|\varepsilon_{[1,1,1]}| < 0.005$~\% in Fig.~\ref{fig:2}{(b), right panel}, which mainly originates from a lack of resolution in the single-particle energy splitting within this range of strain due to finite electronic smearing in the DFT calculations.